ExpressVPN Review (2022): Expensive, But High-Quality

 Here, you can see the locations you recently visited for easier access.
 You can also build a list of your favorite servers.
-Lastly, the “Smart Location” tool can pick the optimal server for you based on your current location, ping, and connection speed.
+Lastly, the “Smart Location” tool will pick the optimal server for you based on your current location, ping, and connection speed.
 The “All Locations” tab shows you all available servers grouped by continents.

 ExpressVPN offers servers in the following countries: